lfcipriani/punkt-segmenter/README.md

     gem install punkt-segmenter

-Currently, this gem only runs on ruby 1.9.x (because of unicode_utils dependency)
+Currently, this gem only runs on ruby 2.3 or above because it uses Unicode string internals.
+Note that you really should use Ruby 2.4 or above if you are using it for non-English languages, since Unicode downcase might not be as reliable.

 ## How to use